NVIDIA-AI-IOT/live-vlm-webui/README.md

 conda activate live-vlm-webui
 ```

-3. **Install Python dependencies**:
+### 3. Install Python dependencies
 ```bash
 pip install -r requirements.txt
 ```

-4. **Generate SSL certificates** (required for webcam access):
+### 4. Generate SSL certificates (required for webcam access)
 ```bash
 ./generate_cert.sh
 ```

 This will create `cert.pem` and `key.pem` in the project directory.
 These are self-signed certificates for local development.

-**Note:** Modern browsers require HTTPS to access webcam/microphone.
+> **Note:** Modern browsers require HTTPS to access webcam/microphone.
 The self-signed certificate will trigger a security warning - you'll need to click "Advanced" → "Proceed" to accept it.

-### Platform-Specific Notes
+### 5. Platform-Specific Notes

 **Jetson (ARM64):**
 - Use `venv` instead of conda (lighter footprint)